 Pile Up Mulch Against the Tree

 For homeowners, one of the most common myths in tree care is that they have to pile mulch right up against the tree.
-While mulching is great for trees, a regular mulching method is to stack it up against the trunk of the tree.
+While coding flash loans mulching is great for trees, a regular mulching method is to stack it up against the trunk of the tree.
 They call this “volcano mulching”.
 It improves the possibilities of girdling roots and produces a pest-friendly environment.

 You need to apply mulch in a shape of a doughnut instead of a volcano.
 If you avoid volcano mulching, you’re greatly improving the growth and health of a tree.